tchiluanda/Rgfs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Rgfs is to ...
+The goal of Rgfs is to retrieve Financial Statistics of General Governments

 ## Installation

-You can install the released version of Rgfs from [CRAN](https://CRAN.R-project.org) with:
+You can install the development version from [GitHub](https://github.com/) with:

 ``` r
 install.packages("Rgfs")